-BreachWatch provides organizations oversight of the vulnerability of user's passwords through active monitoring of dark web breach data.
-Users and administrators are notified if any of their passwords in a record have been used in publicly known breach that could leave your organization vulnerable to a credential stuffing attack, or an account takeover.
+BreachWatch provides organizations oversight of the vulnerabilities of user's passwords through active monitoring of dark web breach data.
+Users and administrators are notified if any of their passwords in a record have been used in publicly known breach that could leave your organization vulnerable to a credential stuffing attack or an account takeover.

-BreachWatch will prompt the user on their client device to resolve the breached password by either resetting to a new password or ignoring it.
-If a password is ignored, then that record will be skipped on future scans until the password is reset.
-The user may also do nothing (deferring a response) and leaving the risky password unchanged and thus still "at risk".
+BreachWatch will prompt the user on their client device to Resolve the breached password by either changing the password or ignoring it.
+If a password alert is ignored, then that record will be skipped on future scans until the password is reset.
+The user may also do nothing (deferring a response) and leave the risky password unchanged and thus still "at risk".

-BreachWatch provides a dashboard overview and a summary table in the Admin Console showing how users have dealt with these notifications.
+BreachWatch provides Admins a dashboard overview and a summary table in the Admin Console detailing how users have dealt with their BreachWatch notifications.

-If users have "At Risk" or "Ignored' passwords the admin can take action by clicking on the user's name to pull up a user details information in order to send an email to the user, or take some other actions.
+If users have "At Risk" or "Ignored" passwords, the Admin can take action by clicking on a user's name in order to send an email to the user or take some other actions.

-The total shown in this table does not include SHARED records, only those records the users owns are shown.
-In addition, if a record does not have a password in it, it will not be shown in the count.
+The user-specific BreachWatch data does not include shared records, only the records the user owns.
+Additionally, if a record does not contain a password, it will not be shown in the count.

-3) If you do not want to deploy BreachWatch to your entire organization at once you can control with the Pause BreachWatch toggle.
+If you do not want to deploy BreachWatch to your entire organization at once, you can control the deployment using the Pause BreachWatch on client devices toggle.
 Users in this node will not have BreachWatch enabled on their client devices.

 BreachWatch is a Zero Knowledge architecture that uses a number of layered techniques to protect our customer’s information.
 For detailed technical information regarding the security and encryption model of BreachWatch, please visit the BreachWatch section on the Security Disclosure page of our website: